 1. Measure customer value

-The first step to retaining customers is to measure your existing customers’ value using a versatile customer engagement solution This includes measuring and improving customer lifetime value and tracking and reducing churn rate.
+The first step in retaining customers is measuring their value.
+This includes measuring and improving customer lifetime value and tracking and reducing churn rate.

 Customer lifetime value